Enterprise Planning and Management

 The How to Develop a Measurement Capability article describes the general principles and best practices of performance measurement methods and systems and how to use performance measures to assess progress toward achieving strategic goals and objectives and to inform decisions about resource allocation.

-- GAO, Information Technology Investment Management: A Framework for Assessing and Improving Process Maturity, 2004 (GAO-04-394G).
+U.S. Government Accountability Office, 2004, Information Technology Investment Management: A Framework for Assessing and Improving Process Maturity (GAO-04-394G).

-- GAO, Government Performance: GPRA Modernization Act Provides Opportunities to Help Address Fiscal, Performance, and Management Challenges, March 2011 (GAO-11-466T).
+U.S. Government Accountability Office, March 2011, Government Performance: GPRA Modernization Act Provides Opportunities to Help Address Fiscal, Performance, and Management Challenges (GAO-11-466T).